niallthomson/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/20-introduction-to-mountpoint-for-amazon-s3.md

 $ aws eks wait addon-active --cluster-name $EKS_CLUSTER_NAME --addon-name aws-mountpoint-s3-csi-driver
 ```

-Once completed, we can verify what the addon created in our EKS cluster:
+Once completed, we can verify what the addon created in our EKS cluster by checking the DaemonSet that was deployed:

 ```bash
 $ kubectl get daemonset s3-csi-node -n kube-system